rensbaardman/Stoic/README.md

 - todo one day: how to deal with npm-dependencies (e.g. leftpad-scenario)
 - check sublime integration with stuff (possibly run npm commands; integrated js linter)
 - install linter
+- I am still not very happy with the unit testing (even with manual `browser`-fakes).
+Since there are a lot of things that can go wrong:
+    - did I correctly fake the browser-api?
+    - did we request the correct permissions? (now there is no direct test for this!) the only way to proper test this is to do some kind of integration tests within the popup/extension-scope.
+But then there is still some awkward parallel testing.
+What if we forget to request the right permissions, and/or forget the integration tests for that?
+Or the reverse scenario (we drop a requirement, but still test for it).